kishankumar8/Titanic_prediction_ml_modal/README.md

 -> to do equally set of data in train and test csv .

-->problme faced when we make submission file for kaggle .
+->problme faced when we make submi